Used Toyota RAV4 review (2006-2012)

 Driver Power owner satisfaction

-For a car that debuted over a decade ago, a 123rd placing in this year’s Driver Power survey shouldn’t be a surprise.
+For a car that debuted over a decade ago, a 123rd placing in its most recent appearance in our Driver Power survey shouldn’t be a surprise.
 Practicality and build quality are the highlights (54th and 72nd respectively), but 146th for running costs, 140th for in-car technology and 133rd for ride quality are disappointing.

 Few people buy an SUV of any size to take it off-road, but if that’s what you want to do the RAV4 makes more sense than many of its rivals as it’s surprisingly accomplished in the rough.
 If you take this route, make sure you buy one of the torquey diesel-engined versions and opt for four-wheel drive instead of a front-wheel-drive example.
 We’ve always liked the RAV4’s blend of usability and reliability, yet it’s never been a pacesetter when it comes to driving pleasure or used value.
 Strong residuals mean you’ll pay more for a second-hand RAV4 than for many of the alternatives.
 But if you want a car that’s easy to own, look no further.